North Cornwall · PL28 · Cornwall Council North

 Why Padstow is its own job.

-Conservation Area is extensive, with most of the historic core protected.
+Around Padstow (PL28), conservation Area is extensive, with most of the historic core protected.
 Padstow's Neighbourhood Plan operates a strong principal residence policy; second homes and holiday lets face explicit policy resistance.
 For renovation specifically, parts of Padstow sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Padstow drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Padstow project as a PL28-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Padstow properly up front saves more time than any drawing tool ever will.
+Most of our renovation work in Padstow lands on Georgian harbour terraces, with detailing that has to nod to the wider Wadebridge streetscape.

 Planning note